 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
 Applications should be made to the school by contacting The Admin Team, St Louis Catholic Academy, Fordham Road, Newmarket, Suffolk, CB8 7AA.
 Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.

-If there are no places available, the child will be added to the waiting list (see above).

-You will be advised of the outcome of your application in writing, and you have the right of appeal to an independent appeal panel.
+If there are no places available, the child will be added to the waiting list (see above) and you have the right of appeal to an independent appeal panel.